 NTEC students are organised at the University of Manchester under the auspices of the School of Physics & Astronomy.
-All administration is dealt with by the Nuclear Programmes Office
+All administration is dealt with by the Teaching and Learning Office at the University of Manchester.

 Programme Aims

 The aims of the PG Certificate are: